7RU7H/CTFs/Throwback/Contents.md

 From here progress went vastly quicker, I had lots of connection issues managed to get this one done myself and gained alot of momentuum as the troubleshooting and connection issues really hurt.

-**Task 25 You're Five Minutes Late...**

-Things really picked up pace and all the demotivation burnt away.
-Ran an additional smbmap and nmap scan just because it was on the TryThisStuff list
+**Task 25 You're Five Minutes Late...
+Word to your Mother** Task 26 Things really picked up pace and all the demotivation burnt away.
+Ran an additional smbmap and nmap scan just because it was on the TryThisStuff list, although I took too long before I had to stop.
+Followed the Auto_Open Excel instructions

-**Task 26 Word to your Mother**
 **Task 27 Meterpreter session 1 closed.
 Reason: World-Domination** **Task 28 We gotta drop the load!**
 **Task 29 So we're doing this again...**